Revised November 11, 2013

 Money loses value when the money supply is expanded.
 It requires more money units to purchase the same commodities, trades, goods and services.

 99. Shrinking or contracting the money supply increases the value of money units in the monetary system.

-100. Production doesn’t depend on the monetary system for survival.
-The monetary system depends on production for survival.
+100. Production doesn’t depend on the monetary system for existence.
+The monetary system depends on production for existence.

 101. Production is senior to money.
 Production gives money its value, energy and power.

 102. Production is senior to capital.
 Production gives capital its value, energy and power.

 103. Production is senior to wealth.
 Production gives wealth its value, energy and power.

 104. Production creates the power an individual, family, organization, society, nation, mankind and environments possess.

 105. Money lends efficiency to production.